github-user-en/PublicKB/AI/Computer Vision - Machine Vision/03-ModelBuilding/Computer Vision Models/CLIP, Dall-E.md

 	-
 > [!info]
 > OpenAI's article talks of CLIP in plural, as *"CLIP models"* because CLIP is composed of two encoder models: one image encoder model; other text encoder model.

+## CLIP - Limitations
+1. While CLIP usually performs well on recognizing common objects, it struggles on:
+	1. more abstract or systematic tasks such as counting the number of objects in an image; and on
+	2. more complex tasks such as predicting how close the nearest car is in a photo.
+	On these two datasets, zero-shot CLIP is only slightly better than random guessing.
+2. Zero-shot CLIP also struggles compared to task specific models on very fine-grained classification, such as telling the difference between car models, variants of aircraft, or flower species.
+3. CLIP also still has poor generalization to images not covered in its pre-training dataset.
+For instance, although CLIP learns a capable OCR system, when evaluated on handwritten digits from the MNIST dataset, zero-shot CLIP only achieves 88% accuracy, well below the 99.75% of humans on the dataset.
+4. Finally, we’ve observed that CLIP’s zero-shot classifiers can be sensitive to wording or phrasing and sometimes require trial and error “prompt engineering” to perform well.